I don’t know about you, but I can honestly say that I don’t remember the majority of my college professors.

 So how do we start applying business strategies to the classroom design process?

 Well, don’t go signing up for business school just yet.
-I’ve created a course to coach you through this process and here’s what it looks like.
+I’ve created a system to coach you through this process and here’s what it looks like.

-In the Design Your Trademark Experience course, I take you through a 5-phase process for designing your classroom experience.
+In The Teachure School, I take you through a 5-phase process for designing your classroom experience.
 From your Classroom Blueprint to your Launch Plan, we take a business approach to classroom design.

 We start off with your Classroom Blueprint, which is a strategic method to help you identify your priorities in a simple and visual way.